vPeteWalker/midway/clusterconfig/clusterconfig.rst

    *Compression is a great option for nearly all workloads, except for pre-compressed datasets.
 Erasure Coding is another option that can be used to minimize the storage footprint of your RF2 and RF3 replicas for write-cold data.
 Deduplication is appropriate for full byte-copy clones of VMs.
 In traditional storage arrays deduplication can also be helpful for eliminating zeros, but as Nutanix doesn't write zeros to begin with, we save that capacity without incurring any of the overhead of deduplication.*

+   *New production, all flash deployments will default to 0 min (Inline) Compression.
+Post Process Compression is used in the POC for the purposes of maximizing performance, especially when comparing performance figures to other platforms (e.g. VSAN will likely not test performance with storage efficiencies enabled).*

 #.
 Click **Save**.

 #.
 Select the newly created container.